bvavra/MIDI_Accordion/overview.md

 7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)

 There are other possibilities, but these are the features I'll be covering in this tutorial.

-#### Cost

-[Dmitry](https://github.com/accordion-mega/AccordionMega/wiki/Accordion-Mega-story) claimed he was able to build his accordion in under $100.
-I was not so lucky, as I had to buy a lot of the tools required to build the project.
-I also ended up buying replacement and redundant parts because the first set either didn't work or I ended up never using.
-Oh, and I had to buy the accordion itself because I didn't have one lying around that I was willing to put under the knife, so to speak.
-By the time I was done I spent approximately $600 on the entire project.
-However, if you know *exactly* what you're buying and you already have an accordion, you can probably expect to spend about $300 total, which is not a bad price for a MIDI accordion.
-You can view more details about the price breakdown below.

 ### <a name="skills"></a>Required Skills